zazawertuy/Moral-ties/README.md

 2.- The file "code/Moral Ties.py" in Python uses the networks presented in folder "Networks" and provides the metrics for both
 Direct Moral Ties and Indirect Moral Ties.
 It also provides the inputs for the proofs of Theorems 1 and 3.

-3.- The file "code/proofs of Theorems 1 and 3.R" in R analyzes the robustness of the approximation for both Theorems in the article.
+3.- The file "code/proofs of Theorems 1 and 3.R" in R provides the numerical proofs for Theorems 1 and 3 in the article.